dberma02/coordinated_multiple_views/README.md

 cartogram.

 ## Pie Chart
-The pie chart shows the proportion of donations that each candidate has received.
+The pie chart shows the proportion of total donations that each candidate has received.
 Clicking on a month in the line graph filters the pie chart to show the proportion of total contributions made to each candidate up to the month selected.
 To filter the pie chart by candidates' state of residence, click on a state in the cartogram.
-Hovering over a slice of the chart reveals the label of the candidate corresponding to that slice, highlights the corresponding line in the line graph, and highlights the candidate's state of residence in the cartogram.
+Hovering over a slice of the chart reveals the label of the candidate corresponding to that slice, highlights the corresponding candidate's line in the line graph, and highlights the candidate's state of residence in the cartogram.

 ## Cartogram